bombasticSlacks/Aspirant/Game/Combat.md

 ### Special Manoeuvres
 These are attacks or abilities that any trained fighter can use.
 This isn’t an exhaustive list of everything you can do in combat but includes some of the manoeuvres that tend to come up a lot.
 Any manoeuvre which affects an enemy combatant is considered an attack (such as for determining if you are in melee).
 A number of other powerful manoeuvres can be learned by taking specific combat training.
 When reasonable [Combat Modifiers](#Combat%20Modifiers) and [Combat Bonuses and Negatives](#Combat%20Bonuses%20and%20Negatives) are applied to these regularly.
 #### Back out
-You make an [Acrobatics](Acrobatics) skill test to step out of melee with an opponent.
+You make a [Grace](Agility#Grace) skill test to step out of melee with an opponent.
 If you succeed, you can move agility * 2 meters and then perform an action at a -2 (as normal).
 If you fail, you provoke an attack of opportunity and then may do that anyway.
 #### Cautious Step
 You move out of melee with an enemy without provoking an attack of opportunity.
 You can move up to your agility * 2 meters, but no other actions.
 #### Disarm
 With at least one free hand or a melee weapon, you can attempt to disarm someone.
-Make a melee attack at -1 and if successful, your opponent drops their weapon (or it is now in your hands).
+Make a [Strike](Strength#Strike) skill test at (-1) and if successful, your opponent drops their weapon (or it is now in your hands).
 #### Grapple
 Make an attack with the intent of getting control of your opponent.
 If you successfully hit, your opponent is in a grapple.
-They have to spend their turn succeeding an [Strength](Stats#Strength) + [Sport](Sport) or [Agility](Stats#Agility) + [Acrobatics](Acrobatics) test with a negative equal to your [Sport](Sport) skill, or remain grappled.
+On their turn, they may:
+* Attempt an [Athletics](Strength#Athletics) [Opposed Difficulty](Skills#Opposed%20Difficulty) skill test to become the grappler, instead of the grappled.
+This test is opposed by the grapplers [Athletics](Strength#Athletics)
+* Attempt a [Grace](Agility#Grace) [Opposed Difficulty](Skills#Opposed%20Difficulty) skill test to stop being grappled.
+This test is opposed by the grapplers [Athletics](Strength#Athletics).

 On your turn, you may:
-* Make a [Strength](Stats#Strength) + [Sport](Sport) test to inflict a severe injury to them, ignoring armour.
+* Make an [Athletics](Strength#Athletics) test to inflict a severe injury to them, ignoring armour.
-* Pin then completely skipping your turn and their next turn
+* Pin then completely, causing them to take a -2 on any skill tests on their turn.
 * Make an attack with a size 1 weapon with a -2 to hit that can’t be evaded
-* Make an [Strength](Stats#Strength) + [Fitness](Fitness) test to throw them strength + d3 meters in a direction of your choice
+* Make an [Athletics](Strength#Athletics) skill test to throw them strength + d3 meters in a direction of your choice.
 #### Overwatch
 Declare a 45-degree cone in front of you.
 If anyone moves into that area, you make a ranged attack on them, and they take a -2 on their action.
 Your attack is at -2.
 #### Parry
-Which is a melee skill test at (-2) where if you succeed, then if an enemy attacks you in melee and succeeds, you ignore the attack.
+Which is a [Strike](Strength#Strike) skill test at (-2) where if you succeed, then if an enemy attacks you [in melee](#Being%20in%20Melee%20Combat) and succeeds, you ignore the attack.
 If they fail their skill test to attack, you deal damage to them.
 #### Shove
 With at least one free hand, you can attempt to move someone.
-Make a melee attack, and you can move them up to your strength in meters.
+Make a [Strike](Strength#Strike) skill test, if you succeed, you can move them up to your strength in meters.
 If they hit something, they become knocked down.

 ---

 ### Reacting to Attacks
 During each full turn of combat, each character gets a single reaction, which they can use when something else happens during combat.
 Your reaction refreshes on your turn.
 In general, these are used to avoid incoming attacks.
 The generally available reactions are:

-#### Block
+#### Avoid
-A melee skill test at (-2) where if you succeed, you ignore damage and other effects from a melee attack.
-The attack still counts as hitting you (this can be relevant for certain effects).
+A [Reflexes](Agility#Reflexes) skill test at a -2 where if you succeed, you ignore the effects of the attack unless otherwise specified.

-#### Dodge
-An [Acrobatics](Acrobatics) skill test at (-2) where if you succeed then an enemy attack doesn’t hit you.
-You cannot dodge while prone.

 #### Move to Cover
-An [Acrobatics](Acrobatics) skill test (0) where if you succeed then you may move to a piece of cover within agility meters before an enemy ranged attack is calculated.
+A [Grace](Agility#Grace) skill test where if you succeed then you may move to a piece of cover within agility meters before an enemy ranged attack is calculated.
 You cannot Move to Cover while prone.

 #### Attack of Opportunity
-A melee skill test at (-2) which you may perform if someone moves while in melee with you.
+A [Strike](Strength#Strike) skill test at (-2) which you may perform if someone moves while [in melee](#Being%20in%20Melee%20Combat) with you.
 If successful, you can resolve an attack against them, which they cannot dodge.

 #### All Out Attack
 Declare that you forgo your reaction for the turn to get a +2 on an action on your turn.